coreyman11/Ideas-to-build-on-Solana/README.md

 -How to download the Solana Tools

 -How to set up an anchor environment and get started with the Anchor Helloworld task?

+-Deployment/monitoring pipeline for live bots that supply liquidity on centralized exchanges

+-Proprietary SDKs to interact with crypto exchanges in a resilient way, shaving latency when possible

+-Stream processing architecture to compute parameters that our live models need

+-Market data archivers

+-Arbitrage bots

+-Smart-contracts that bundle on-chain actions into a single atomic call triggered by a fleet of off-chain bots